 Hair grows from an organ called a hair follicle which resides underneath the surface of the scalp and sustains life and growth to the hair shafts or strands that we love, style and boast of.
 The hair follicle is a bulbous structure that can be noticed at the end of a broken hair.

-Hair growth happens in 3stages or phases wherein each hair follicle produces a hair (anagen phase) grow till a certain length and shed off thereafter (catagen phase) and soon a new hair grow from the same follicle again (telogen phase).
+Hair growth usually happens in 3 stages or phases wherein each hair follicle produces a hair (anagen phase) grow till a certain length and shed off thereafter (catagen phase) and soon a new hair grow from the same follicle again (telogen phase).
 Hence the hair growth cycle goes on throughout a person’s lifetime and as long as the hair follicle is healthy the hair continues to grow.

 Dihydrosterone (DHT) is an androgenic hormone which is formed from testosterone through the 5-alpha reductase.
 The adult DHT acts as the primary androgen for life and growth of hair in adult men including growth of facial and body hair, and the same DHT levels is also responsible for genetic hair loss, however, despite being an overtly exploited subject, it is still under studied about how the DHT causes baldness.